yunweneric/flutter-open-ui/README.md

 To contribute to this repo,

 - Fork the repo
-- Check out to the `starter_app`.
+- Check out to the `main`.
 This branch is the simple `flutter counter app`
-- Create your own branch from the `starter_app` branch
+- Create your own branch from the `main` branch
-- Make sure the branch name follows the numbering ex: AuthUI01, AuthUI02, AuthUI03, OnboardingUI01 ...
-- Change your flutter version using fvm
+- (Optional) Change your flutter version using fvm

   ```
   fvm use 3.xx